 Other Trinity-in-Trinidad in-residence courses

 TNTB 351.
 Hindu Trinidad (optional)—This course allows students to examine selected concepts, explore living traditions, and produce written, oral, and visual presentations.
 To this end, the course offers a brief historical and literary overview, an examination of the dynamics of Absolute Brahman, its personal Eeshavara, and the popular manifestations and popular Hindu religious ideas and practices.
 It will examine the unique concept of the management of Istha, or individual religion and community practices through the festivals and rituals, the concept of interconnectedness and the ethics derived from this.
 The course also provides opportunities for intimate experiences of community and family life.
 Students will be required to assist in organizing at least one community even

 In Vienna, students live in residence halls with international students.
-The residences are modern and comfortable with internet access and kitchen facilities.
+The residences are modern and comfortable with Internet access and kitchen facilities.
 Students live in suite-style dorms, consisting of single bedrooms and common areas.
-The residences are convenient to public transportation, grocery stores, cafes, and shops.
+The residences are convenient to public transportation, grocery stores, cafés, and shops.

-Trinity-in-Vienna is offered in the spring term only.
+Trinity in Vienna is offered in the spring term only.
 Grades for all courses taken by Trinity students in Vienna calculate into their GPAs in the same manner that they do in Hartford.

-Courses in German language are offered through the Vienna University International Courses Program, which is affiliated with University of Vienna.
+Courses in German language are offered through the Vienna University International Courses Program, which is affiliated with the University of Vienna.
 Students can study German at all levels, from beginner to advanced.
-Each German language course equals one credit hour.
+Each German language course equals 1 credit hour.
 In addition to the intensive German language courses that students take during their first month in Vienna, students have the option of continuing German language study throughout the semester.